radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 **Result**

-1. An empty resource group is created called `non-prod-env`
+1. An empty resource group is created called `non-prod-env` (if exists, succeed and inform user)
 2. The `env-admin` role is granted to the cloud engineering group to manage environments within the `non-prod-env` resource group

 **Exceptions**

 The operation fails and informs the user interactively if:

-* The current user is not a member of the `radius-admin` or `group-admin` roles or the `cluster-admin` RoleBinding in the Kubernetes cluster
+* The current user is not a member of the `cluster-admin`, `radius-admin` or `group-admin` roles
-* The resource group already exists
 * The role assignment already exists
+* The resource group does not exist when creating the role assignment

 #### User story 4 – Create resource group for an application